ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 * If you choose [the pre-built es-node executable](tutorials.md#from-pre-built-executables), you will need to manually install some dependencies such as [Node.js](tutorials.md#install-node.js) and [snarkjs](tutorials.md#install-snarkjs).
 * If you have Docker version 24.0.5 or above installed, the quickest way to get started is by [using a pre-built Docker image](tutorials.md#from-a-docker-image).
-* If you prefer to build [from the source code](tutorials.md#from-source-code), you will also need to install Go besides Node.js and snarkjs.
+* If you prefer to build [from the source code](tutorials.md#from-source-code), you will also need to install Go besides other dependencies.

 ### From pre-built executables